-WVDED will score each of the Proposed Projects according to the scoring criteria discussed in 2.4.2 and normalize them based on the number of Targeted Addresses in each.
+WVDED will score each of the Proposed Projects according to the scoring criteria discussed in 2.4.2 and normalize them based on the number of Target Locations in each.
 If there is only one applicant with acceptable projects, then WVDED will provisionally award projects.
 If there is more than one, and barring one superseding the others due to it being a priority project, WVDED will generate a list of all possible combinations of using the Proposed Projects to cover the entire Target Region without overlapping projects.
 Following this, WVDED will combine the scores of the projects that comprise the arrangement and will then select the arrangement with the highest score.

-As an example, consider a scenario where three companies-Company 1, Company 2, and Company 3-submit Proposed Projects for Region 1, demonstrated in Figure 16.
+As an example, consider a scenario where three companies-Company 1, Company 2, and Company 3-submit Proposed Projects for Region 1, demonstrated in Figure 17.
 For easier visualization and for the remainder of this example, the inside of each Area is colored to match the respective company.
-This is demonstrated in the second row of Figure 16.
+This is demonstrated in the second row of Figure 17.

-Figure 16: Example of Proposed Projects From Three Applicants
+Figure 17: Example of Proposed Projects From Three Applicants

-Figure 17, Figure 18, and Figure 19 demonstrate how WVDED will construct valid arrangements using the Proposed Projects from the three companies.
+Figure 18, Figure 19, and Figure 20 demonstrate how WVDED will construct valid arrangements using the Proposed Projects from the three companies.

-Figure 17: Demonstration of Possible Arrangement - 1
+Figure 18: Demonstration of Possible Arrangement - 1

-Figure 19: Demonstration of Possible Arrangement - 3
+Figure 20: Demonstration of Possible Arrangement - 3

-WVDED will then combine and weight the scores of the constructed arrangements and select the Proposed Projects that comprise the best scored arrangement.
-Figure 20 demonstrates all of the possible, valid arrangements for this example along with the weighted scores.
+WVDED will then combine and weight the scores of the constructed arrangements and then select the Proposed Projects that comprise the best scored arrangement.
+Figure 21 demonstrates all of the possible, valid arrangements for this example along with the weighted scores.
 Arrangement 6 offers the highest score and is thus the best arrangement.

-Figure 20: All Possible Arrangements of Example Scored; Best Arrangement Selected
+Figure 21: All Possible Arrangements of Example Scored; Best Arrangement Selected